Aosanusi30/Kenny-Cookies-Company-/README.md

 ***Disclaimer***: *The company 'Kenny Cookies Company' is an imaginary and do not in anyway relates to an actual company.*

 # Data Cleaning
 The dataset contains messy data and all year orders from 2017 - 2020 were entered on a separate workbook which makes it four (4) datasets.
 In order to merge all four datasets together and to allow Power BI automate the cleaning process, a folder was created and named Kenny Cookies and two of the datasets 2017 and 2018 were moved into the folder, and the data was upload into Power BI by using get data from folder.
-The only disadvantages with these is that the data most have the same structure.
-After the cleanin, 2019 and 2020 datasets was added and the data refresed and the datasets was cleaned automatically.
+The only disadvantage with these is that the data must have the same structure.
+After the cleaning, 2019 and 2020 datasets was added and the data refreshed and the datasets was cleaned automatically.

 ### Cleaning of some column
 - company ID and company Name were typed together and needs to be splited.
 For the Company ID and Company Name to be on a separate column, split by delimiter (space) was used to split the data.
 The data type were changed to their appropriate data type